KeithLaker/KeithLaker.github.io/Workshops/adb-loading-using-sql/loading-movie-sales-data/loading-movie-sales-data.md

     FETCH FIRST 1 ROWS ONLY;</copy>
     ```

+10. You should see from the column headed rows_loaded that 97,890,562 rows were loaded from the csv files that were located in our Object Storage bucket.

     ![Query to show result of data load](images/3054194687.png)

-    You should see from the column headed rows_loaded that 97,890,562 rows were loaded from the csv files that were located in our Object Storage bucket.

-8. Now let's confirm that information by finding out how many rows are actually in our fact table:
+11. Now let's confirm that information by finding out how many rows are actually in our fact table:

     ```
     <copy>SELECT COUNT(*) FROM movie_sales_fact;</copy>
     ```

-9. Running the above query should return the value 97,890,562 records, as shown below in the Query Result window:
+12. Running the above query should return the value 97,890,562 records, as shown below in the Query Result window:

     ![Query result window showing number of rows in table](images/3054194703.png)

-10. If you refresh the navigator panel again, you will see that we have two additional new files: 1) a bad records table and 2) a log table.
+13. If you refresh the navigator panel again, you will see that we have two additional new tables: 1) a bad records table and 2) a log table.

-    **NOTE:** Your filenames will be slightly different than those shown below in terms of the numeric identifier within each filename:
+    **NOTE:** Your table names will be slightly different than those shown below in terms of the numeric identifier within each table name:

     ![Two new files showing in Navigator panel](images/3054194702.png)

-11. If we check the table containing information about the bad records, this query should return zero rows:
+14. If we check the table containing information about the bad records, this query should return zero rows:

     ```
     <copy>SELECT COUNT(*) FROM copy$1_bad;</copy>
     ```
     **NOTE**: Amend the above query to match the table name shown in your Navigator panel!

-12. We can check how many data files were processed by querying the log file as follows:
+15. We can check how many data files were processed by querying the log table as follows (**Note**: *the file location will be different from that showbn below since it is based the data center you selected ealier in this step* ):

     ```
     <copy>SELECT *